 - Mental health: Stress can kill your sex drive… or it can make you want to have sex all the time as a coping mechanism.
 Some mental illnesses have a unique effect on your sex drive.
 For example, people with bipolar disorder often have more sex than usual during a manic episode.
-If you think mental illness might be involved, take one of our mental health screens.
+Sex can also be a person’s go-to coping skill for things like depression and anxiety.
+If you think a mental health condition might be involved, take one of our mental health tests.

-There’s also a lot of variation in who people have sex with.
-It’s normal to have sex outside of a relationship, and to experiment with your sexuality.
+There’s also a lot of variation in who people have sex with .
+It’s normal to experiment with your sexuality.

 Different cultures and religions have their own beliefs about what’s acceptable or moral.
 If your sexual behavior doesn’t line up with those expectations, you might feel guilty and think you have a problem.
 In those situations, you need to ask yourself what needs to change: your sexual behavior, or your beliefs about sex?
 Either one is fine, but don’t let other people control how you feel about your sexuality.

-When does too much sex become a mental health issue?
+When does my sexual behavior become a mental health issue?

-It’s not about how much sex you’re having, or who you’re having it with—it’s about how it’s affecting your life.
+It’s not so much about how much sex you’re having, or who you’re having it with—it’s about how it’s affecting your life.